US Formally Quits Paris Agreement As Election Hangs In Balance - UrduPoint

 US Formally Quits Paris Agreement As Election Hangs In Balance

-It may prove to be a temporary blip before Democrat Joe Biden's administration rejoins the agreement.
+It may prove to be a temporary blip before a Joe Biden administration rejoins the agreement.
 Otherwise, the global effort to rein in the Earth's warming will have to proceed without the government of the world's second biggest carbon emitter.

-Either way, it all depends on the outcome of a knife-edge vote where both candidates have predicted victory.
+Either way depends on the outcome of a knife-edge US vote where both candidates have predicted victory.

 Biden has proposed a $1.7 trillion-plan to take the US to net zero carbon emissions by 2050, while President Donald Trump has aggressively championed the fossil fuel industry, questioned the science of climate change and weakened other environmental protections.